White sugar: Description

-From a chemical and nutritional point of view, white sugar does not contain—in comparison to brown sugar—some minerals (such as calcium, potassium, iron and magnesium) present in small quantities in molasses.
+From a chemical and nutritional point of view, white sugar does not contain—in comparison to brown sugar—some minerals (such as calcium, potassium, iron, and magnesium) present in small quantities in molasses.
 The only detectable differences are, therefore, the white color and the less intense flavor.

+Health impacts

+The overconsumption of white sugar (or any sugar) brings many health consequences, including heart disease, obesity and type 2 diabetes.
+The CDC recommends limiting daily sugar consumption to less than 200 calories worth (about 12 teaspoons/48 grams) on a 2000 calorie diet.